Munafo Core Values: MCV08 — Listen To Be Clear

 Listening to Others

-If you aren't clear what's needed, just keep listening.
-Listening can include questions of clarification, but if you need clarification it is better (in one-on-one conversations) to restate what was said in your own words; this reassures the speaker that you are listening and helps them identify what details have been missed.
+In a situation where (for whatever reason) you know that a reply would be appropriate, you'll also be using what you observe to influence your reaponse, if any.
+If you aren't clear what response is relevant, just keep listening.
+Listening can include questions of clarification, or (in one-on-one conversations) restate what was said in your own words ("active listening"); this reassures the speaker that you are listening and helps them identify what details have been missed.

-Remember that often "what's needed" is outright listening — no questions, no clarification.
+Remember that often "what's needed" is not a response but pure listening — no talking, no questions, no clarification.
 In Pulp Fiction there is a deleted scene that includes these lines:

 To illustrate listening I use something I call the "platinum rule" contrasted to the well-known golden rule: